dsanchezp18/econ899/notebooks/notes.md

 ## For writing

+- Patent applications do not necessarily mean innovation.
+How many of these get granted?
+Data.
+In introduction, likely.

+- Time series of patents filed, and patents granted.
+In institutional context.

+- Contributions:
+    - Do R&D tax credits spur innovation products?
+Patents specifically?
+    - Talk about how patents were separated by section code.
+This is valuable but should compare to studies in Canada that have done this.
+Most use survey data.
+    - One of the most important things is that Canada has one of the most generous R&D tax credits in the world.
+    - IPC division interesting.

+- Mechanism:
+    - Firms do not protect their IP, use papers and also the data.
+    - Patents less common, industrial designs and trademarks more common.
+    - Over the last 10 years, patent filing activity has decreased 2%, while trademarks and industrial designs increased a remarkable 44% and 54%, respectively.
+    - From 2017 to 2019, 5.9% of businesses said that they had IP that they chose not to formally protect.
+This proportion was higher among firms engaged in research and development (24.4%).
+    - Macro and mckenzie paper saying that Canada struggles with it's R&D ratio.
+So yeah, maybe AITC does impact R\&D which I do not observe, but that never really creates patents.

 - In Canada patents are for the whole country, so its hard to evalute impact in a quasi experiment.
 But R&D tax credits, do they generate more patents?
 This could make sense.
     - Should review some literature on this.